cagov/caldata-mdsa-training/docs/data-transformation/dbt.md

 * Development, which uses the "dev" Snowflake environment.
 This is what you use when you work in the cloud IDE.
 * Production, which uses the "prod" Snowflake environment.
 This is what we use to build production data models.
 * Continuous Integration, which uses the "dev" Snowflake environment.
 This is what runs the automated CI checks.

+#### Jobs

+A "job" is a command or series of commands that run in a given environment.
+Examples of jobs we often use in our MDSA projects include:

+* Running a nightly build of data models
+* Running continuous integration (CI, see below!) checks
+* Building project docs

+Jobs can be configured in a number of ways: they can have different environment variables set, they can run on a schedule, or they can be triggered by a specific action like a pull request being opened, or a branch being merged.

 ### Continuous integration and continuous deployment (CI/CD)